Get Started with WLAN System-Level Simulation in MATLAB

 addNodes(networkSimulator,nodes)

-To view the node performance, use the hPerformanceViewer
+To view the node performance, use the helperPerformanceViewer helper object.

 Run the network simulation for the specified simulation time.
-The runtime visualization shows the time spent by the AP and the STA in Idle, Contention, Transmission, and Reception state.
+The runtime visualization shows the packet communication in the time and frequency domains for the AP and the STA.

 run(networkSimulator,simulationTime);